thearijain/4InARow/README.md

 • Has a randomized computer opponent

-• Great user interface
+• Great user interface and user experience

 • Displays wins during current app session

-• Has a very efficient method for checking a win (4 in a row)
+• Has a very efficient win checking a win (4 in a row)